enthus1ast/nimMulticast/README.md

 # To send to the multicast group just send to its address
 discard socket.sendTo(HELLO_GROUP, Port(HELLO_PORT), disc)

-# The socket is supposed to receive every upd datagram
+# The socket is supposed to receive every udp datagram
 # sent to the multicast group.
 while true:
   echo "R: ", socket.recvFrom(data, MSG_LEN, address, port ), " ", address,":", port, " " , data

+# Instruct the kernel to leave the group.
+assert socket.leaveGroup(HELLO_GROUP) == true

 ```